zype/zype.github.io/_posts/2014-12-03-zype-roku-assets.md

 that need to be bundled during installation because they make up your application icon set.
 These images live on the Roku Channel store.
-This tutorial will describe the images that need to be bundled, the images that can be updated via the Zype Platform, and the details of both.
+This tutorial will describe the images that need to be bundled, the images that can be updated via the Zype Platform, and the specs for both.

-**Assets that can only be changed during publication:**
+**Assets that can only be configured during publication:**

-Example assets are included in our [Roku SDK](https://github.com/zype/zype-roku/tree/master/images) and need to be packaged with the Roku Channel are because they make up your application icon set:
+Example assets are included in our [Roku SDK](https://github.com/zype/zype-roku/tree/master/images) and need to be packaged with the Roku Channel are because they make up your application icon set.
+They do not get loaded via a call to the Zype API:

 1. [Image Home (Center Focus Icon)](https://github.com/zype/zype-roku/blob/master/images/mm_icon_focus_hd.png) - your large icon.
 HD is 366 x 210 pixels, SD is 248 x 140 pixels.
 PNG format.